Real Estate Blog Writing

-Then we’re going to make sure that we’re writing topics that are going to be relevant to your audience and your blog post.
+Then you need to make sure that your Virtual Assistant is writing topics that are going to be relevant to your audience and your blog post.

-To do this, the first step of any blog writing campaign will include a collaborative Content Creation Plan with you, your Virtual Assistant, and anyone else who is going to be involved in the ongoing content workflow.
+To do this, the first step of any blog writing campaign should always be a collaborative Content Creation Plan with you, your Virtual Assistant, and anyone else who is going to be involved in the ongoing content workflow.

-This map out what types of blog posts and articles we’ll be writing and what schedule we’d like to adhere to for completing and publishing these posts.
+This maps out what types of blog posts and articles you’ll be writing and what schedule you’d like to adhere to for completing and publishing these posts.

-Let’s face it, most busy Real Estate Business Owners & Team Leaders don’t have time to write your blog yourself.
+Let’s face it, most busy Real Estate Business Owners & Team Leaders don’t have time to write a blog yourself.

 Your time is too important as a real estate professional to be spent on constantly writing content.